 Simply put your "Let's Get Physical" time on the calendar.
 Then, choose a fun family activity that requires physical exertion.
 When you find something

 you love doing, do more of it.
 Soon you’ll have a whole repertoire of family physical activities that make everyone in your family happy.

-- Put on music and dance with your family.
+- Put on music and have a family dance party.

 - Use your little one as a football; run her around the rest of the family into the end zone.
 Your kids will love it.